programster/tutorial-terraform-examples/README.md

 ## Misc
-Initially, I used t2.micro instances for this, but they deploy so slowly that it makes it appear that this doesn't work.
+Initially, I used t2.micro instances for these examples, but they deploy so slowly that it makes it appear that this doesn't work.
 Changing to a t3a.micro instance makes a HUGE difference, and still only costs pennies if you destroy everything (`terraform destroy`) within minutes.

 ### Terraform Lock File
 The `.terraform.lock.hcl` lock file is in the `.gitignore` file as this codebase is supposed to be a template for others and I don't wish to accidentally commit my lock file.
 When creating a project from this codebase, be sure to remove this and commit the `.terraform.lock.hcl` to your codebase.
 Terraform explicitly tells you to do this with the following message:

 > Terraform has created a lock file .terraform.lock.hcl to record the provider selections it made above.
 Include this file in your version control repository so that Terraform can guarantee to make the same selections by default when you run "terraform init" in the future.